TRIQS/dft_tools/doc/basicnotions/structure.rst

 depends on the DFT package at hand.
 At the moment, there is an interface to the Wien2k band structure package, and a very light interface that can be used in a more general setup.
-Note that this light interface layer **dows not** allow full charge self-consistent calculations.
+Note that this light interface layer **does not** allow full charge self-consistent calculations.

 Wien2k interface